tpark6219/tweet_project/README.md

 # tweet_project

-Project using Python and Django to replicate Twitter
+Application using Python and Django to replicate Twitter App.